Table of Contents.

 Writing Center: The writing center offers free, one-to-one support for students seeking help with the planning phases of a written assignment (topic identification, organization of ideas, finding sources) and/or the quality of the final draft.

-Office of Disability Services (O.D.S.): Syracuse University values diversity and seeks to promote equal access to educational opportunities for all students.
-Students who believe that accommodation for a disability is needed, should contact the Office of Disability Services.
+Office of Disability Services (ODS): Syracuse University values diversity and seeks to promote equal access to educational opportunities for all students.
+Students who believe that an accommodation for a disability is needed should contact the Office of Disability Services.

 Information and Technology Services: I.T.S. provides services, training, applications, and infrastructure to support technology needs.

-A range of opportunities and awards are available to students in the David B. Falk College of Sport and Human Dynamics, providing you with the means to enhance your personal, academic, and career growth.
+A range of opportunities and awards are available to students in the David B. Falk College of Sport and Human Dynamics, providing students with the means to enhance personal, academic, and career growth.

-This award recognizes an outstanding Master’s student in Falk College.
+This award recognizes an outstanding Master’s student within Falk College.
 Evaluation is based on academic achievement with particular emphasis given to achievement in research.